Designing options to support student learning :

 The exam has two parts.
 Part 1 is taken alone by each student, and is weighted to 85% of the grade to mitigate any grade boosting effect.
 Part 2 is taken together by groups of 3-4 students collaborating over a single answer card and is worth 15%.

-I used these immediate feedback assessment technique cards - I like to call them "scratch and win" cards, because it reflects student reactions to correct answers.
-Without direct teacher intervention, each student gains instant access to their results through definitive feedback on the card.
-There's also plenty of question-level feedback from their peers since this method keeps the post-exam discussions inside the classroom while everyone is still invested in finding out the correct answer.
-Time required for exam review later is diminished or eliminated; students walk out of the room knowing how they did, but also with a better understanding of the exam content.
+The "immediate feedback assessment technique (IFAT) cards pictured left provide a motivating dopamine hit along with teacher-designed feedback.
+Without direct teacher intervention, each student or group gains instant access to their results through definitive feedback on the card.
+Students are encouraged to keep trying until they get the right answer, and with group implementation, question-level feedback from their peers is built in as well, because students need to come to a consensus before choosing.
+Time required for quiz review later is diminished or eliminated; students walk out of the room already knowing how they performed, but also with a better understanding of the content.

-I was pleasantly surprised.
-During the collaborative part of the exam, my students cooperated with frenzied, almost conspiratorial whispers, intense discussion and the occasional high-five.
+Group assessments using IFAT was an instant and consistent success: my students cooperated with frenzied, almost conspiratorial whispers, intense discussion and the occasional high-five.
 Students were engaged, prepared, and enjoyed themselves.
 Leaving the room, one student declared: “funnest exam ever!”

-While I don't have definitive data that the process helped retention, student feedback would suggest it: "I feel I really remembered the material from that collaborative exam" was one survey response on the end-of-term CAT I had them complete.
+While I don't have definitive data that the process helped retention, student feedback would suggest it: "I feel I really remembered the material from that collaborative exam" was one survey response on the end-of-term Classroom Assessment Technique Survey I have them complete.

 Here is an example of a collaborative student-created course glossary I am planning to implement for next year.
 I have modeled the principles defined above.
 Commenting ability allows for ongoing peer and teacher feedback.

-Compatible with cognitive load theory, in UDL this translates to "removing UNNECESSARY physical and cognitive effort," so that students can focus their attention and energy on your/their learning objectives.
-To be clear, we are not talking about reducing cognitive effort, but focusing it on our content, instead of unrelated extraneous effort.
+Compatible with cognitive load theory, this translates to "removing UNNECESSARY physical and cognitive effort," so that students can focus their attention and energy on your/their learning objectives.
+For example, making our technological platform choices accessible and user friendly means students spend more time navigating our content than figuring out the tool.

 We can't share information regarding assistive technology if we don't know it exists.
-Here are two tools I discovered this year through UDL available to ALL Dawson students:
+Here are two tools I discovered this year through UDL available to ALL Dawson students.
+We think of assistive tech as tools to help our students with various types of disability access learning, but what used to be considered assistive technology is transitioning to widespread use for efficiency and effectiveness in online learning and working environments.

 In the online tech sphere we need to consider accessibility.
 Use of technical media can make our courses more accessible, or less, depending on the choices we make.